SkyLink (Los Angeles International Airport): Planning

-After receiving three bids, Los Angeles World Airports announced it had chosen LAX Integrated Express Solutions (LINXS) to design, build, finance, operate and maintain the APM for a period of 25 years.
+After receiving three bids, Los Angeles World Airports announced it had chosen LAX Integrated Express Solutions (LINXS) to design, build, finance, operate and maintain SkyLink for a period of 25 years.
 LINXS is a joint venture, public–private partnership of ACS, Alstom, Balfour Beatty, Fluor and Hochtief, with assistance from HDR and Flatiron West.
 The Los Angeles City Council approved the US$4.9 billion project on April 11, 2018.
 Of the total amount, US$1.9 billion was allocated for initial design and construction.

-Beyond the construction of the APM guideway and stations, LAX has also planned several projects that will enable or connect to the APM.
-New vertical cores will be built near each terminal, enabling vertical movement of passengers with elevators and escalators, as well as pedestrian bridges over World Way with moving walkways to connect terminals to the APM stations and to existing airport parking structures.
+Beyond the construction of the SkyLink guideway and stations, LAX has also planned several projects that will enable or connect to SkyLink.
+New vertical cores will be built near each terminal, enabling vertical movement of passengers with elevators and escalators, as well as pedestrian bridges over World Way with moving walkways to connect terminals to the SkyLink stations and to existing airport parking structures.
 LAX is building cores between terminals 5 and 6, at terminals 7 and at terminal B (the Tom Bradley International Terminal) at the cost of $490 million.
 New cores were also included in larger renovation projects at terminals 1, 2, 3 and 4.

-The APM will also connect to the LAX West Intermodal Transportation Facility (West ITF), a US$294.1 million, 4,300 space parking structure with a lot to pick up and drop off passengers and areas for shuttle buses, the new LAX Consolidated Rent-A-Car Facility (ConRAC), a massive parking structure that will house all of the major rental car companies that operate at LAX in one location located adjacent to Interstate 405, and to the LAX/Metro Transit Center (East ITF), connecting passengers to the Los Angeles Metro Rail C and K Lines and other transit services.
+SkyLink will also connect to the LAX West Intermodal Transportation Facility (West ITF), a US$294.1 million, 4,300 space parking structure with a lot to pick up and drop off passengers and areas for shuttle buses, the LAX Rental Car Center (RCC), a massive parking structure that houses all of the major rental car companies that operate at LAX in one location located adjacent to Interstate 405, and to the LAX/Metro Transit Center (East ITF), connecting passengers to the Los Angeles Metro Rail C and K Lines and other transit services.

 Altogether, these projects are called the Landside Access Modernization Program and are expected to cost a total of US$5.5 billion.
+By 2035, SkyLink is projected to reduce vehicle travel in the CTA by about 27% and eliminate more than 3,200 daily car-rental shuttle trips.

 Construction

 In 2018, 2,100 parking spaces in lot C were removed to reconfigure the area for the West ITF.
 Utility relocation started in the second quarter of 2018.
 Construction on the West ITF officially began in the summer of 2019 and ConRAC broke ground in September 2019.
-The first large concrete pour for the APM occurred in September 2020 at the West ITF station.
+The first large concrete pour for SkyLink occurred in September 2020 at the West ITF station.

 Construction on the 2.25 mi of two-track elevated guideway began in the spring of 2019 with the first underground support columns being placed.
 The first concrete for the columns was poured in January 2020.
 The pouring of the concrete for the guideway began in September 2020 and it was completed in May 2022.
 A total of 69,700 cubic yards (53,300 m3) of concrete was poured and one million work hours were completed to complete this project.